 Burning sensation in the skin on exposure to the sun or artificial light.

-Spontaneous skin redness and swelling, which can be painful.
+Spontaneous skin redness and swelling can be painful.

 Blisters on hands, arms, and face